Leonardo AI logoLeonardo AI4.4

 Choose Canva AI if you need:

-• Marketers creating social media graphics
+• Marketers & social media managers creating daily content

-• Educators/students making presentations
+• Educators & students making presentations and materials

 Switching Between Them